-DESIGN & TECHNOLOGY - WOOD Elective Line 1
+DESIGN & TECHNOLOGY - WOOD

 Students will develop practical skills in woodworking while exploring the design process.
 This course focuses on creativity, innovation, and problem-solving as students design and create wood-based projects.
-Through hands-on experience, students will gain a deeper understanding of materials, tools, and construction techniques used in woodworking, with a greater focus on wood joining techniques.
+Through hands-on experience, students will gain a deeper understanding of materials, tools, and construction techniques used in woodworking.